b4ae67c9beb8/tokumei-webapp/content/about.md

 # Whoami

-My name is Toku, a 27-year-old with a Master's in Cyber Security from Belgium.
-I also work as a cybersecurity consultant at a firm in Belgium.
+My name is Toku, a 28-year-old and i’m a cybersecurity enthousiast and professional specializing in independent contracting for indepentant people, bug bounty hunting, and security engineering.
+I have a Master’s degree in Cybersecurity with high honors and work in the defense sector.

 ## Background